-Fenn, 'Early History of Nedlands Tennis Club'.
-The picture theatre, since demolished, was located where Broadway Shopping Centre is.
+Fenn, V. A., 'The Early History of Nedlands Tennis Club from 1925-1947', unpublished transcript The picture theatre, since demolished, was located where Broadway Shopping Centre is.
 Another source alluded to 80 people attending this public meeting.
-See 'Speech Delivered on April 3, 1976 by H. C. Lange, President of Nedlands Tennis Club at the 50th Anniversary Trophy Night' held in Nedlands Library Local Studies Collection.

-Williams, Nedlands, p.
-267. & commemorative photograph at Nedlands Tennis Club clubhouse.

-The club's first coach was Mr Herbert Edwards and this was the first club from which Edwards conducted classes in WA.21 Other sporting clubs established around this time included the Nedlands Cricket Club and Nedlands Croquet Club.22

-On its establishment in 1925, the Nedlands Tennis Club committee had two choices in terms of a site.
+Refer 'Speech Delivered on April 3, 1976 by H. C. Lange, President of Nedlands Tennis Club at the 50th Anniversary Trophy Night' held in Nedlands Library Local Studies Collection.
+Williams, A. E. Nedlands: From Campsite to City, City of Nedlands, 1984, p.
+267. & commemorative photograph held at Nedlands Tennis Club club-house.
+The club's first coach was Mr Herbert Edwards and this was the first club from which Edwards conducted classes in WA.22 Other sporting clubs established around this time included the Nedlands Cricket Club and Nedlands Croquet Club.23 On its establishment in 1925, the Nedlands Tennis Club committee had two choices in terms of a site.
 One was under the control of the Subiaco Council (on the corner of Princess Road and The Avenue, where the gravel pits were situated); and the other was owned by the Claremont Roads Board (located on the Esplanade close to the present Nedlands Yacht Club).
 It was the latter site that was chosen.
-Club members cleared the site as volunteer labour and four riverside gravel courts were built by the Roads Board at a cost of £216.
-A clubhouse was also built at this site.23 However, because of its riverside location, the site was very windy and the gravel courts were susceptible to constant erosion.
+Club members cleared the site as volunteer labour and four river-side gravel courts were built by the Roads Board at a cost of 216 pounds.
+A clubhouse was also built at this site.24 However, because of riverside location, the site was very windy and the gravel courts were susceptible to constant erosion.
 After only a year the club's secretary was requested to start make investigations into securing a more suitable site.
-In 1927, after a year of inspecting various sites, the secretary recommended 'the area at the corner of Bruce Street and Gallop Road'.
-However, it would be another two years before negotiations were finalised and the area become available.24

-The 1930s were a turning point in the growth and development of Nedlands.
-In 1932, Claremont Roads Board changed its name to Nedlands Roads Board.
-From the mid-1930s, recovery from the Great Depression led to a revival of economic activity in Western Australia.
-Increasing prosperity saw the construction of new commercial and residential buildings.
+In 1927, after a year of inspecting various sites, the secretary recommended '...the area at the corner of Bruce Street and Gallop Road'.
+However, it would be another 2 years before negotiations were finalised and the area become available.25 The 1930s were a turning point in the growth and development of Nedlands.
+In 1932, the Claremont Roads Board changed its name to Nedlands Roads Board.
+From the mid-1930s, recovery from the Great Depression led to a general revival of economic activity in Western Australia.
+The building industry revived and increasing prosperity saw the construction of new commercial and residential buildings.
 Nedlands was not excluded from this revival in building activity and significant development of residential and commercial buildings occurred in the area using innovative architectural styles - including examples of the Inter-War Functionalist style.
 The building activity, together with the increase in land values and the Roads Board's high building standards, saw Nedlands more fully consolidate its middle to upper-class status.
 It also resulted in increased demand for sport and recreation facilities.

-The period from the late 1920s to the beginning of WWII has been described as the 'Golden Age' of tennis.27 In Western Australia, the sport was widely publicised, with newspapers printing detailed accounts of local tournaments and club championship events.28 Many clubs were either established, expanded or became affiliated with the WA Lawn Tennis Association during this period.29 By 1930, the membership of Nedlands Tennis Club had grown to such an extent that the existing courts were inadequate, and the club was
+The period from the late 1920s to the beginning of WW2 has been described as the 'Golden Age' of tennis.28 In Western Australia, the sport was widely publicised, with newspapers printing detailed accounts of local tournaments and club championship events.29 Many clubs were either established, expanded or became affiliated with the WA Lawn Tennis Association during this period.30 By 1930, the membership of Nedlands (Park) Tennis Club had grown to such an 7 Register of Heritage Places - Assessment Documentation Nedlands Tennis Club 18 April 2008 Williams, A. E. Nedlands: From Campsite to City, City of Nedlands, 1984,p.

-Williams, Nedlands,p.
 267.

-22 City of Nedlands 'Municipal Inventory: Thematic Framework', 1999, p.
+City of Nedlands 'Municipal Inventory': "Thematic Framework", 1999, p.
 19.